Gh0stlyKn1ght/youtube-comment-delete-script/README.md

 No worries!
 These are unrelated to the script and are caused by external resources on the page.
 The script works fine despite these.

 ### ❌ Script runs but doesn't delete anything
-- Make sure you're on the [YouTube My Activity page](https://myactivity.google.com/myactivity?product=21)
+- Make sure you're on My activity > other Activity > scroll down to youtube comments
 - Confirm that items have a delete option (hover over them to check)
-- Filter activity to "YouTube" only
+- Press F12 to bring up developer mode
-- Try refreshing the page and running the script again
+- copy and paste the script

+- USE AT YOUR OWN RISK!!!

+  github.com/GhostlyKn1ght

 ```